GrapeColor/quick_poll_rb/README.md

 # Quick Poll
-A simple poll bot for Discord.
+A simple poll bot for Discord, based on Japanese.

 ## Use gems
 * [dotenv](https://github.com/bkeepers/dotenv)